 Year 7 Grouping arrangements

-Mathematics/Computing - Students are placed into ability groups based on KS2 SATS in Mathematics.
-Changes are made at regular intervals as a result of internal assessment.
+Mathematics / MFL: Students are placed into ability groups based on KS2 SATS.
+Changes are made at regular intervals as a result of internal assessments.

 Year 8 Grouping arrangements